kentbrew/dogefaucets/README.md

 #### Please Note

 With the recent jump in value of dogecoin, many faucets are having trouble staying open.
-Please donate, and please don't drain them dry if you've already more than a couple hundred doge in the bank.
+Please donate, and please don't drain them dry if you're already more than a couple hundred doge in the bank.
 Thanks!

-### Working
+### Working When Not Dry

 - Shibepool Faucet [http://faucet.shibepool.com/index.php](http://faucet.shibepool.com/index.php)
 - Moon Race [http://www.moonrace.tk/faucet/1/](http://www.moonrace.tk/faucet/1/)